Chee Hong Tat

-Before entering politics, Chee had worked at various Ministries and was Principal Private Secretary to Lee Kuan Yew from 2008 to 2011.
-He was also the Chief Executive Officer of the Energy Market Authority between 2011 and 2015 before he resigned to run for election in the 2015 general election as part of a five-member PAP team contesting in Bishan–Toa Payoh GRC.
-After the PAP team won with 73.59% of the vote, Chee became a Member of Parliament representing the Toa Payoh West–Balestier ward of Bishan–Toa Payoh GRC.
-Since then, he had retained his parliamentary seat in the 2020 general election and had been Minister of State and later Senior Minister of State at various Ministries.
+Prior to entering politics, Chee worked at the Ministry of Home Affairs (MHA), the Ministry of Finance (MOF), the Ministry of Transport (MOT), and the Ministry of Education (MOE), and was Principal Private Secretary to Minister Mentor Lee Kuan Yew from 2008 to 2011.
+He subsequently served as Chief Executive Officer of the Energy Market Authority (EMA) between 2011 and 2015.

+Chee made his political debut in the 2015 general election as part of a five-member PAP team contesting in Bishan–Toa Payoh GRC which won 73.59% of the vote.
+Chee was elected as the Member of Parliament representing the Toa Payoh West–Balestier division of Bishan–Toa Payoh GRC.
+Since then, he has retained his parliamentary seat in the 2020 general election and had been appointed Minister of State and subsequently Senior Minister of State.
+At the 2025 general election, Chee led PAP's team in Bishan–Toa Payoh GRC, as its new anchor minister.

 Education

 Chee was educated at The Chinese High School and Raffles Junior College before graduating from the University of California, Berkeley in 1996 with a Bachelor of Science with highest honours degree in electrical engineering and computer science, as well as a Bachelor of Arts with highest honours degree in economics, under the Overseas Merit Scholarship awarded by the Singapore Government.

 He subsequently went on to complete a Master of Business Administration degree at the University of Adelaide in 2006, and was awarded the Newmont Australia Prize for being the Most Outstanding MBA Graduate.